 Print full article

-Sepsis is the name given to a inflammatory response caused by a infection.
+Sepsis is the name given to a (widespread) inflammatory response caused by a infection.
 The infection may begin in one site of the body and then spread to the blood () and possibly to other sites.
-While the term bacteraemia, or , refers to the presence of bacteria in the bloodstream, sepsis refers to the body's overwhelming response to the infection.
-(For more on this, see the article on Blood Culture.)
+While the term bacteraemia refers to the presence of bacteria in the bloodstream, , refers to the presence of disease-causing bacteria in the bloodstream.
+When such bacteria cause overwhelming infection within the bloodstream, sepsis develops.
+Healthy people can have a temporary bacteraemia after brushing their teeth, as a result of harmless mouth bacteria entering the bloodstream through tiny splits in the gums.
+These bacteria almost never cause infection and healthy people clear them easily from the bloodstream.

 Sepsis is a serious condition that can progress from sepsis to severe sepsis and then to septic shock with the failure of one or more organs (multiorgan failure, MOF).
 Successful treatment requires intensive care unit (ICU) support.
 Although sepsis commonly occurs and is identified in hospitalised patients, it can also develop in non-hospitalised patients who may then present to the hospital accident and emergency department.
 It is more prevalent in newborns and infants and in the elderly.
 Patients at risk for sepsis include those with chronic or severe illness, who are immunocompromised, have invasive medical devices such as catheters, or trauma (including after serious surgery).